florinpop17/chingu-speedrun-may/twitch-client/README.md

 * Twitter-bootstrap for the styling

+* Lumen bootswatch theme

 * Font-awesome icons

-* Axios for API calls
+* JSONP for API calls

+* Added filters: ['all', 'on', 'off'] and by search term

+* To run it, do: `npm run build` in this directory.
+This will create a build folder and you can open *index.html* file to check out the project.